 We determined the fair value of the railcars primarily utilizing internally developed cash flow models and quoted market prices, discounted at an appropriate weighted average cost of capital.
-As a result, we recognized impairment charges of approximately \$115.4 million to write down the value of railcars to their estimated fair value.
-These charges relate mainly to the Oil & Gas Segment and are recorded in "Goodwill and other asset impairments" in the Consolidated Statements of Operations.
+As a result, we recognized impairment charges to write down the value of railcars to their estimated fair value.
+These charges relate mainly to the Oil & Gas Proppants segment and are recorded in "Goodwill and other asset impairments" in the Consolidated Statements of Operations.